ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_explant_sup_analysis.md

 Experiment overview
 -------------------

-These data are from running MSD analysis of supernatents from selected vaginal explant samples.
-The explants were infected with HSV2 strains 186, SD90 or Mock infected by Lamar Fleming and Gabriella Fenkart.
+These data are from running MSD analysis of supernatents from selected vaginal explant samples from seven donors.
+The explants were infected with HSV2 strains 186, SD90 or Mock infected by Lamar Fleming and Gabriella Fenkart and supernatents were collected at 3 timepoints post infection: 3hrs, 8hrs and 24hrs.

 We used 3 different MSD panels containing a total of 20 analytes analyzed for 46 samples (see caveat).
 Based on results from running test samples, we decided to dilute all the supernants 1:5 with MSD's diluent 43 before running the plates.
 All samples (except 1, see caveats) were run in duplicate.